P-100, "combinatorial framework of the ordinal 15", plotter drawing ink on paper, 50cm x 50cm, 1972

 Published in International Computer Art Exhibition, Catalog, Place Bonaventure, Montreal, Canada, May, 1972

-Listed in Tendencije 5, Computer Visual Research, Catalog, Galerije Grada, Zagreb, 1973
+Listed in New Tendencies 5 (Tendencije 5), Computer Visual Research, Catalog, Galerije Grada, Zagreb, 1973

 Catalog Manfred Mohr, "Drawings Dessins Zeichnungen Dibujos",